| Technical

 dialogue among developers, content experts, designers and

 clients.
-Wireframing is done first, before a single line of
+Wireframing should be finished first, before a single line of

 |